noteable-io/papermill-origami/README.md

 <!-- --8<-- [start:intro] -->
 ## Intro to Papermill-Origami

 Papermill-Origami is the bridge library between the [Origami Noteable SDK](https://noteable-origami.readthedocs.io/en/latest/) and [Papermill](https://papermill.readthedocs.io/en/latest/).
-It build a papermill engine that can talk to Noteable APIs to run Notebooks.
+The papermill engine can talk to Noteable APIs to run Notebooks.
 <!-- --8<-- [end:intro] -->

 <!-- --8<-- [start:requirements] -->